Lethudu70/CMD-as-SYSTEM-/README.md

 ⚠️ 7.
 Warning PsExec with SYSTEM privileges gives full control over Windows.
 A mistake can: 🧨 Break system files 🔥 Disable services 💀 Make Windows unbootable

 Use responsibly and only on systems you own.
+IM NOT RESPONSIBLE IF YOUR COMPUTER IS CORRUPTED OR LOST FILES.

+8.Make sure to use a VM for do this for avoid the death of your computer or use it as Debug Test so do a full Backup of your computer bfore any actions PLS.